sjmitch-git/fluidui/README.md

 ### Node / environment

 - Recommended Node: use an LTS release (Node 18/20+ recommended depending on your Next version).
-- Use `npm ci` in CI/CD for deterministic installs (it uses the lockfile).

 ### Troubleshooting